ashdar/ModuleProjectArchetype/README.md

 2. To work out a more modern way to lay out my module projects, without going overboard.

 This project is missing 'build' support via psake or invoke-build.
-I don't release much of anything publically, so that hasn't been an issue for me.
+I don't release much of anything publically, so I have never bothered with any of that..